jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-containers.md

     # /usr/games/fortune
     ```

+    What was your fortune?

 	At this point you are running commands inside the Ubuntu container.
 To leave the container and get back to your local machine prompt you can use the escape sequence  ```Ctrl-p  +  Ctrl-q```.
-This will detach the TTY without exiting the shell; The container will continue to exist in a stopped state once exited.
+This will detach the TTY *without* exiting the shell; The container will continue to exist in a running state once exited.

 5. To see a list of all the containers running: